nTh0rn/batch-raycaster/README.md

 <!-- ABOUT -->
 ## About

 This is an old-school DDA raycaster made in Windows Batch.
 This project is notable for its functionality despite Batch's lack of floating point arithmetic or built-in trigonometric functions.
+Per Batch's limitations, frames take roughly 1.5 seconds to generate and movement is done via `set /p`.

 Read an in-depth analysis of this project [here](https://nthorn.com/articles/batch_raycaster).